 I worked for a short time on MIB2, specifically the opening sequence which required several one-off planetary destruction effects.
 Raise your hand if you have experience destroying planets.
 Yeah, that was my thing for a while.

-We started the first Spidey with the idea that we wanted to see shots of our hero swinging through the city with a virtual cameraman that could keep up with him.
+We started the first Spidey with the idea that we wanted to see shots of our favorite comic book hero swinging through the city with a virtual cameraman that could keep up with him.
 How to make a photoreal New York City that we could move through was a challenge at the time.
 We had to build new tools and new ways of thinking about how geometry and lookdev assets are built and organized.
 The plan was to have more shots with practical plates as opposed to cg, but outside circumstances forced us to end up doing more cg environments.
 The best example combined both - the final swing which ends with Spidey on top of the flag and closes the movie.
 It was close to the delivery deadline so I had to break up the shot into three separate sections so several artists on my team could work in parallel.
 I lit the environment for the first part of the shot and handled the hookup to and from a short section that was shot practically in downtown Los Angeles.
 The end result turned out to be an iconic shot of the film which left audiences walking out with a smile.

 Paul Verhoeven's Hollow Man is one of the most difficult projects I have worked on.
-The fx we were trying to make were truly groundbreaking at the time, and going into something without really knowing how we could pull it off was precisely what drew me to this.
+The FX we were trying to make were truly groundbreaking, and going into something without really knowing how we could possibly pull it off was precisely what drew me to it.
 I worked on the transformation sequences where two characters (the main protagonist and a lab gorilla) go from visible to invisible by slowly revealing layer after layer - skin goes first, then fat, muscle, veins, bones, etc. I started by working out ways of iterating quickly on the animation for timing buyoff without having to do expensive renders.
 The computer hardware at the time wasn't quite able to render the full frames we were aiming for so I had to come up with a simple but effective way to break up the renders into more manageable blocks and piecing them back together - a technique which continued to be used at Imageworks for the next 8-10 years that followed.

 I was brought onto Fight Club to help troubleshoot some render issues that were popping up while making the opening credits sequence.
 David Fincher does love visually stunning opening credits!
 This was an all-cg flythrough a human brain, with a look that resembled electron microscope imagery.
-After fixing those problems I worked on the continuation of that sequence, where the camera comes out of a hair follicle, goes down the character's forehead, nose, and looks down the barrel of a gun which was cg for that extreme closeup.
+After fixing those problems I worked on the continuation of that sequence, where the camera comes out of a hair follicle, goes down the character's forehead, nose, and looks down the barrel of a gun which was CG for that extreme closeup.
 I did the shaders, lookdev, and lighting.

 This is a movie nobody saw, but was still an awesome experience because I had the opportunity to work closely with Mark Stetson.
 As the VFX Supervisor, Mark's positive energy and engaging approach with the artists set the example I still aim for when I work with my teams.
 I created environment/bg elements, as well as fx animation featuring the destruction of a galaxy.
 I also helped translate previs data and geometry specifications for the model shop which built the miniatures, and even had a hand in designing a shuttlecraft seen in the movie.

-My first major vfx feature was Titanic, and I learned many lessons there that I carry with me to this day.
-I worked on one of the signature shots - the long camera move that starts at the bow and travels down the length of the entire ship, ending up far behind the majestic vessel.
+My first major VFX feature was Titanic, and I learned many lessons there that I carry with me to this day.
+I worked on many of the signature shots including the long camera move that starts at the bow and travels down the length of the entire ship, ending up far behind the majestic vessel.
 I created a setup (particle dynamics and Renderman shaders) for the smoke and steam, which had to hold up to extreme closeup as well as a wider view within this one shot.
 We then carried that setup onto every other shot of the ship traveling at sea.
-Later in the production I provided a cg version of the hero iceberg, along with accompanying fx elements such as ice chunks breaking and water splashes.
+Later in the production I provided a CG version of the hero iceberg, along with accompanying FX elements such as ice chunks breaking and water splashes.

 My first screen credit was in Michael Jackson's Ghosts, a short film or very long music video depending on who you ask.
 I had just started working on Titanic when they asked if there was anyone who could whip up a CG tornado in a hurry.
-It was just a few days of work but what made this show memorable for me was meeting Stan Winston, who directed the film.
+It was just a few days of work but what made this experience memorable for me was meeting Stan Winston, who directed the film.
 Afterwards he invited a few of us to geek out in his conference room with the life size models of the T-800 Endoskeleton, the Predator, the Alien, a Velociraptor, and many other of his iconic creations.
 That was my "welcome to the movie industry" moment.